 Staff should ensure that pupils in their care behave in a safe and proper manner, adhering proper safety precautions, particularly in the handling of equipment or materials.

 A member is welcomed to offer their services to the school voluntarily and prior approval shall be sought from the Governing Body and/or Academic Lead .

 All members are responsible for the behaviour and Actions of their children whilst they accompany them within the school.

 All members are required to ensure their children attend the school in the appropriate clothing and footwear in line with the request and needs of the school.

 All members are required to ensure their contact details and information held by the school is correct at all times.

-All members are required to inform the Head teacher of long term child absences.
+All members are required to inform the Academic Lead of long term child absences.

-All members are required to inform the teacher of their child if the child is unable to attend day to day classes.
+All members are required to inform the teacher if their child is unable to attend classes.

 2. PRACTICAL ARRANGEMENTS